1959–60 AEK Athens F.C. season: Overview

 Despite everyone seemingly being against them, the yellow-blacks were kept alive in the title race and at the top of the table.
 On 18 June, they competed at Karaiskakis Stadium against Proodeftiki.
 The pitch turned into a fighting arena and after a lot of banter between the players and several expulsions, the match ended in a 2–2 draw.
-Strangely enough, even though the referee did not record the suspensions of Stelios Serafidis and Giorgos Petridis on the match sheet.
-Nevertheless, the two players were eventually punished based on the report of the observer and their monthly ban became effective from the title play-off against Panathinaikos.
+Strangely enough, even though the referee did not record the suspensions of Stelios Serafidis and Giorgos Petridis on the match sheet, the two players were eventually punished based on the report of the observer and their monthly ban became effective after the final matchday.
 Furthermore, with the title race reaching its end, several clubs such as Panionios and Apollon Athens, claiming larger financial incomes, accepted the conduction of their home games against Panathinaikos at the larger home ground of the latter, Leoforos Alexandras Stadium.
 Even under these conditions, AEK remained at the top of the standings with a 2-point difference from the second Panathinaikos.
 In the final matchday AEK played at the Nea Smyrni Stadium against Panionios.
 It was rumored that the friendly relations between Nestoridis and his former teammates at Panionios would end up in an easy win for AEK.
 The rebuttal came in quickly, as Panionios won by 3–2, proving that for the duty of their players prevailed over friendship.
-It did not prove to be the same at Karaiskakis Stadium, where at the same time Olympiacos, underperformed during the second half and were defeated by 1–4 from Panathinaikos, giving them the points needed to get in the tie with AEK in order for the championship play-off to be set.
+It did not prove to be the same at Karaiskakis Stadium, where at the same time Olympiacos underperformed in the second half and were defeated by 1–4 from Panathinaikos, giving them the points needed to tie with AEK in order for the championship play-off to be set.